-It's been a very good year for stoners.
+It's been a very good year for stoners in Canada.

-With the election of Prime Minister Justin Trudeau, Canada is the closest it's ever been to weed legalization.
-Toronto, the nation's most populous city, is experiencing an explosion in the dispensary scene and is poised to be become the new Vancouver.
+With the election of Prime Minister Justin Trudeau, Canada is the closest it's ever been to legalizing weed for recreational use.
+Toronto, the nation's most populous city, is experiencing an explosion in the medical dispensary scene and is poised to become the new Vancouver.
 A couple weeks ago, stoners in Toronto were celebrating "Chronica" by lighting up joint-filled menorahs; the same weekend Prince of Pot Marc Emery and his wife Jodie flew in to "budtend" at the grand opening of 416 Medicinal Health Centre.
-Premiers and corporations are debating the best ways to distribute legal weed to the masses, with some experts predicting revenue potential to be in the neighbourhood of $5 billion annually.
+Premiers and corporations are debating the best ways to distribute legal weed to the masses, with some experts predicting revenue potential to be in the neighborhood of $5 billion [$3.5 billion USD] annually.